Nonchalanta, Kansas

 Nonchalanta is a ghost town in Ness County, Kansas, United States.
 It is located approximately 16 mi southwest of Ness City.

 History

 Like many Kansas ghost towns, Nonchalanta grew and died over a span of just a few years.
 By 1885, the town was platted and named.
+Lewis Odom platted the town, and Dr. W.A.
+Yingling, another local, came up with the name Nonchalanta after the word "nonchalant", and added an extra "a" at the end.
+Lots went for between $15-85.
 Settlers arrived via covered wagon with the promise of free land and future railroad expansion through town.
-A church and a hotel were constructed, along with other businesses.
+A church and a hotel owned by John Rankin Rogers, who later became governor of Washington, were constructed, along with other businesses.
+Nonchalanta may have had a population of around 300 at its peak.
 Construction work began on a bank, and in 1887, a nearby post office was renamed from Candish to Nonchalanta.
 A school was completed by 1888.
 By 1890, many businesses had left with the cancellation of a planned railroad.
 The post office formally closed in 1930.
+Today, the ruins of the old schoolhouse remain on the former site of Nonchalanta, with some of the stones bearing the names of the children who were students at the school.
+Ruins of other stone structures can also be found at the site.